SHRISTI-125/E-commerce-Sales-Dashboard/README.md

 <h3>Conclusion</h3>
 <h4>
-  The dashboard provides a comprehensive view of key business metrics, enabling users to monitor performance across multiple dimensions, such as product profitability, sales by region, and customer behavior.By visualizing data across different dimensions, such as time, location, and payment methods, it empowers business leaders to make strategic decisions with clarity and precision, ensuring more effective planning and growth.
+  The dashboard provides a comprehensive view of key business metrics, enabling users to monitor performance across multiple dimensions, such as product profitability, sales by region, and customer behavior.<br>By visualizing data across different dimensions, such as time, location, and payment methods, it empowers business leaders to make strategic decisions with clarity and precision, ensuring more effective planning and growth.
 </h4>